openstack/charm-barbican-softhsm/README.md

 # Barbican SoftHSM2 Plugin

+This charm exists to provide an example back-end for Barbican, for the purpose of test and reference.
+It is not intended for production use in any case.

 **Barbican + SoftHSM2 + OpenSSL < 1.0.2h is broken**

 This charm cannot be used at present as Barbican expects a mechanism in the